 Best Coffee Shops in Scottsdale, Arizona

 Before traveling, I always map out at least five coffee shops I want to visit.
 Scottsdale had so many good contenders that we ended up trying out ten of them.
-One of the spots was recommended by a lot of readers, Prep & Pastry!
+One of the spots was recommended by many readers, Prep & Pastry!

 I felt like it would have been wrong to leave without trying the Classic Prep & Pastry French Toast.
-How do you say no to a brioche french toasted topped with macerated berries, candied almonds, and chai butter?
-You just can’t, and it was oh so worth it.
+How do you say no to a brioche french toast topped with macerated berries, candied almonds, and chai butter?
+You just can’t, and it was oh-so worth it.
 I highly recommend trying both of these!